ocramuias/mgt2ou/README.md

 🔁 DevPubMapperMod
 This mod allows you to dynamically remap Developer-to-Publisher relationships over time.
-You can define mappings by ID, with optional year-based conditions to simulate mergers, acquisitions, or historical transitions.
+You can define mappings by ID, with optional year-based conditions.

 📘 Example configuration (dev_pub_map.txt)
 ```txt